-- At least two distinct IFs (MFIF and NFIF) formed from hydrothermal mud, within two localized sub-basins in the ~1 km-long CVSB, ~2.66-1.0 Myr ago, controlled by local tectonism. - 2.
-Local conditions of elevated and cyclic supply of ferrous Fe and dissolved Si, accompanied by bottom water anoxic conditions in a localized reservoir cutoff from the open ocean, can in principle allow the deposition of BIF-type rocks in a modern marine setting.
-The rarity of this type of deposit, however suggests that the conditions required for formation are not a frequent occurrence under the present-day oxygen-rich atmosphere. - 3.
-A working model that band formation may involve potential Fe(III)(oxyhydr)oxide infilling of sediment pores and fractures during diagenesis, is not supported by the data.
-In addition to the lack of observation of such phenomena, as shown for replacive Mn mineralization, calculated Ce and Eu anomalies, together with sequential iron extraction analysis, are suggestive of anoxic depositional conditions likely induced by the release of reduced hydrothermal/volcanic fluids into a cutoff sedimentary basin. - 4.
-Both Fe(III)(oxyhydr)oxides and Mn oxides are precipitated in the presence of oxygen.
-In its absence, the formation of Mn oxides is inhibited while photoferrotrophy in the anoxic photic zone of redox-stratified waters oxidizes reduced Fe to Fe(III)(oxyhydr)oxides (Kappler et al., 2005; Weber et al.,
+At least two distinct IFs (MFIF and NFIF) formed from hydrothermal mud, within two localized sub-basins in the ~1 km-long CVSB, ~2.66-1.0 Myr ago, controlled by local tectonism.

+- 2. Local conditions of elevated and cyclic supply of ferrous Fe and dissolved Si, accompanied by strict bottom water anoxic conditions in a localized reservoir cut off from the open ocean, can in principle allow the deposition of BIF-type rocks in a modern marine setting.
+The rarity of these types of deposits however suggests that such conditions are extremely difficult to attain under the modern oxygen-rich atmosphere. - 3.
+A working model that band formation may involve potential Fe(III)(oxyhydr)oxide filling of sediment pores and fractures during diagenesis, is not supported by the data.
+In addition to the lack of observation of such phenomena, as demonstrated for replacive Mn mineralization, calculated Ce and Eu anomalies, together with preliminary sequential iron extraction analysis (Poulton and Canfield, 2011; data not shown), are suggestive of anoxic depositional conditions likely induced by the release of reduced hydrothermal/volcanic fluids into a cutoff sedimentary basin. - 4.
+The precipitation of Fe(III) and Mn oxides require oxygen.
+In the absence of oxygen, Mn is not oxidized, while light and photoferrotrophy will oxidize reduced Fe to Fe(III)(oxyhydr)oxides.
+Both light and photoferrotrophy are however extremely rare characteristics of anoxic sediments, but a common feature of anoxic Fe2+-rich waters, where photoferrotrophy is widespread (Weber et al., 2006).
+Collectively, these observations provide an important feasible mechanism for the knife sharp separation of the Mn oxide-rich ores in the CVSB that are also Fe(III)(oxyhydr)oxide-rich, from the highly